 Frozen joined the ranks of the best Disney sing-along movies, in the tradition of Rocky Horror Picture Show, Sound of Music, and even “Once More with Feeling,” the Buffy the Vampire Slayer all-singing episode.
 If you’ve never attended a sing-along movie it is exactly what you’re picturing.
 The entire audience joins in singing the songs with the movie characters.
 Sometimes they even say the lines along with them.

-The Frozen sing-along got me thinking about other Disney sing-along movies that would be perfect for belting the best tunes, and just plain having fun.
-Here are my top 5 Disney sing-along movies.
-(Below the video.
-Enjoy!)
+The Frozen sing-along got me thinking about other Disney sing-along movies I love.
+Here are my top 5 Disney sing-along movies with YouTube videos to jog your memory (if you even need that).

 The Little Mermaid